MY ESWRA LOGIN

 There are normally four keynote speakers.
 Issues of social work research relevance as well as inclusivity (i.e., gender, nationality) and whether individuals have previously given an ECSWR keynote need to be considered.
 It is also important that keynote speakers and their presentations relate to the European context; normally therefore, at least two of the four people should be based in European countries.

-The local organisational committee needs to prepare a document with a list of potential keynote speakers providing the rationale for this selection, including their profile, relevance with conference theme(s) and provisional presentation titles.
+The local organising committee needs to prepare a document with a list of potential keynote speakers providing the rationale for this selection, including their profile, relevance with conference theme(s) and provisional presentation titles.
 This document should also include a contingency for alternative keynote speakers.
 It is highly important that the Board approves prospective keynote speakers first rather than after they have been approached.

 Permission should be sought where possible from keynote speakers to record their presentation for online dissemination after the conference.
 Keynote speakers are not paid but are reimbursed expenses of travelling within Europe.
 Online delivery of keynote presentations by speakers based outside Europe will be encouraged in order to reduce environmental and cost impact.